michael-brazell-md/nextflow-sandbox/README.md

 * Open work folders in a terminal or reveal them in the finder with one click

-* Launch docker container with process work folder mapped with one click (for processes utilizing docker)
+* Launch Docker container with process work folder mapped with one click (for processes utilizing Docker)

 ## Requirements